koobyak/placebook/README.md

 $ path/to/env/bin/pserve development.ini --reload
 ```

 Try typing in "Paris" or "Nice, France" or an exact address.
-Then select a distance and see what you get.# placebook
+Then select a distance and see what you get.